Common Strippit

 Holes Bored into it!

-The Ends of the
+Ends of Y-Carriage

-Open Too!
+Pipe are Open Too!

-No Cooling Air Pressure to the Motor!
+Air Pressure to Motor!

 Below are 3 Pictures on how I Modified my FC750 to Fix This Problem Once and for all!

-1 - Remove the Air-Switch, as it will be in the way of the Wire-Box on Side of Motor.
+1 - Remove Air-Switch, as it will be in the way of the Wire-Box on Side of Motor.

 5 - Make a New Flex Conduit about 4.5 inches longer that old Conduit.
-There should

-6 - Drill a New mounting hole at end of Carriage, where it is convenient to Mount and
+6 - Drill a New mounting hole at end of Carriage, where it is convenient to Mount

-Reattach the Air-Switch Wires.
+and Reattach the Air-Switch Wires.

 7 - A 1.25" Plastic Street-Elbow was screwed into the Air-Port of Motor.
 Then a